-- 4.121.
-The Council's strategies referred to above establish the current and future deficiencies in open space, sport and recreation provision together with recommendations as to how these deficiencies should be met.
-The Strategies recommend local minimum standards of provision and these are embodied in the adopted Cherwell Local Plan Part 1.
-They are set out in Appendix 4 for ease of reference.
-The Local Plan also includes qualitative standards of provision. - 4.122.
-Obligations will only be sought in cases where the proposed development will result in a net increase in demand for recreational facilities.
+- 4.124.
+Obligations will be sought in cases where the proposed development will result in a net increase in demand for recreational facilities.
 If the development is for a purpose which is unlikely to generate demand then no contribution will be sought.
 The LPA may, however, seek contributions from applicants for commercial development as working population increases as a result of commercial development can add to demand for facilities.
-People travelling in to the District for work will often use facilities close to their place of work. - 4.123.
+People travelling in to the District for work will often use facilities close to their place of work. - 4.125.
 On-site provision will be sought, in the first instance, in accordance with the minimum standards set out in Appendix 4.
 Detailed guidance on the Council's specification and design requirements for different types of open space/facility can be requested from the Council's Street Scene and Landscape Services Section.
-Agreement will be sought with the relevant town or parish council on the equipment to be purchased. - 4.124.
-If the proposed development results in an increase in demand for recreational facilities, and the developer is unable to provide open space as part of the development, and there are identified shortfalls in the area, the LPA will seek a financial contribution towards off-site provision.
-This may include contributions to the improvement/enhancement of existing areas/facilities where appropriate schemes have been identified. - 4.125.
-A list of deficiencies in open space, sport and recreation and priorities by Ward is set out in the Council's PPG17 Assessment - Open Space, Sport and Recreational Facilities Needs Assessment Audit and Strategy 2006, the subsequent Green Spaces and Playing Pitch Strategies 2008, and the Open Space Update 2011.
-Updated information will be published by the Council as it becomes available.
+Agreement will be sought with the relevant town or parish council on the equipment to be purchased. - 4.126.
+If the proposed development results in an increase in demand for recreational facilities, and it is not practical to provide open space as part of the development, and there are identified shortfalls in the area, the LPA will seek a financial contribution towards off-site provision.
+This may include contributions to the improvement/enhancement of existing areas/facilities where appropriate schemes have been identified. - 4.127.
+A list of deficiencies in open space, sport and recreation and priorities by Ward is set out in the Council's PPG17 Assessment Open Space, Sport and Recreational Facilities Needs Assessment Audit and Strategy 2006, the subsequent Green Spaces and Playing Pitch Strategies 2008, and the Open Space Update 2011.
+Updated information will be published by the Council as it becomes available. - 4.128.

-4.126.
 Commuted sums for maintenance of the open space or play facility will also be sought.
 This sum will be based on the LPA's actual maintenance costs, to cover the future maintenance of open space, sport, and recreation and play facilities, together with a sum to cover management costs for a 15 year period.
 A multiplier is used to account for the costs which will vary over the 15 year period and the 'discount effect' of a lump sum up front.
 In some instances a capital sum contribution for the build out of provision may be deemed necessary.
 The Council's 2016/2017 commuted sum requirements are set out in Appendix 6.
 These are subject to annual updates.
 Further detailed information and specifications can be accessed by contacting the Council's Street Scene and Landscape Services Section.